 Katherine Dogterom always dreamed of starting her own business, the problem was she didn't know what to do.
 Then, in early 2019 an idea started to form after visiting her favourite stores.
 While many promoted their healthy or ethically sourced items, they were still packaged in many layers of plastic.
 And she often missed weekend farmers markets while out hiking which were the source of the local products she purchased.

 Jar'd combines Katherine's love of the historical charm found in re-purposed general stores and her new passion trying to keep the earth as healthy as possible.
-She can't wait to welcome you into the store and chat over a cup of tea.
+She can't wait to welcome you into the store.

 To provide a comfortable, enjoyable shopping experience where you can trust that each product has been sourced responsibly in how it was made and packaged.